45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 7 to 10

 Desert spoon truly looks like it belongs in the desert.
-This plant forms a dense rosette of thin spiky leaves.
-The leaves are tough and evergreen, providing year-round interest.
+This plant forms a dense rosette of thin, spiky leaves.
+The tough, evergreen leaves provide year-round interest.

 Leaves are a silvery green color, and flower stalks are very tall with a thick mass of tan to off-white flowers.
 The flowers attract insects and other pollinators.

-The desert spoon is very well adapted to survive droughts and arid conditions.
+Desert spoon adapts very well to droughts and arid conditions.
 Plant it in full sun and it will thrive in your xeriscape garden.
-Soil should be sandy or gritty and very well-drained.
-You will probably never need to water the desert spoon as it is already adapted to its native desert environment.
+Soil should be sandy or gritty and very well drained.
+You will probably never need to water it, as it is already adapted to its native desert environment.

 Dragon’s Blood Sedum